When I first started getting serious about real estate investing, “cap rate” was the first term I stumbled upon that I had to look up.

 When looking at other comparable properties in the immediate market, you see one property with a cap rate of 6.7%, one property at 7.2%, and a third property at 7.5%.
 This tells you that the property you’re looking at is right in the middle and is thus fairly comparable to the returns and purchase prices of the other assets in the market.

 If, on the other hand, you see that other properties in the market have cap rates around 4%, this should be a red flag.
 Why is the property you’re looking at selling for such a low price in comparison to the amount of income it can generate?
 Is there something wrong with the property?
 Or did the property owner do the math wrong?

 Cap rates can also be a good general measure of the asset class and corresponding risk.
 Assets with higher cap rates tend to be in more developing areas and thus come with more risk.
 Assets with lower cap rates tend to be in more stable areas, often with greater demand, and thus can command higher prices.

-That’s why you’ll often hear about cap rates compressing (i.e., getting lower) in hot markets like the San Francisco Bay Area.
+That’s why you’ll often hear about cap rates compressing (i.e., getting lower) in a hot market like the San Francisco Bay Area.
 Because there’s so much demand, people are willing to pay higher prices in exchange for lower rates of return, thus driving the overall cap rates in that market down.